bristolhackspace/SafetySheetsMachines/README.md

 Safetysheets from the Makerspace Leiden (http://makerspaceleiden.nl/).
-Now adapted for Bristol Hackspace.
+Now adapted for Bristol Hackspace (https://bristolhackspace.org/).

+### Compiling
+Option A: use GitHub Actions to compile the LaTeX online.

+Option B: download and run the repository locally.
 Required:
 	LaTeX (e.g. TexShop, etc).
 	PDF reader.